TB-500: Thymosin Beta-4 Fragment — Scientific Analysis

 Relevant Studies

-5 curated studies · 2004–2022
+3 curated studies · 2004–2012

 Peer-reviewed evidence with PMID verifiable on PubMed

-Thymosin beta4 promotes angiogenesis, wound healing, and hair follicle development
+Thymosin beta-4 promotes angiogenesis, wound healing, and hair follicle development

-Philp D, Kleinman HK · Mechanisms of Ageing and Development
+Philp D, Kleinman HK · Annals of the New York Academy of Sciences

 Latest literature review: 2026-04 · PubMed